BerkeleyLearnVerify/Scenic/docs/tutorials/dynamics.rst

 To run dynamic simulations, add the :option:`--simulate` option (:option:`-S` for short).
-Since this scenario is not written for a particular simulator, you'll need to specify which one you want by using the :option:`--model` option (:option:`-m` for short) to select the corresponding Scenic :term:`world model`: for example, to use the Newtonian simulator we could add ``--model scenic.simulators.newtonian.driving_model``.
+Since this scenario is not written for a particular simulator, you'll need to specify which one you want by using the :option:`--model` option (:option:`-m` for short) to select the corresponding Scenic world model: for example, to use CARLA we could add ``--model scenic.simulators.carla.model``.
 It's also a good idea to put a time bound on the simulations, which we can do using the :option:`--time` option.
+Putting this together, we can run dynamic simulations by starting CARLA and then running:

 .. code-block:: console

     $ scenic examples/driving/badlyParkedCarPullingIn.scenic \
         --simulate \
-        --model scenic.simulators.newtonian.driving_model \
+        --model scenic.simulators.carla.model \
         --time 200

-Running the scenario in CARLA is exactly the same, except we use the ``--model scenic.simulators.carla.model`` option instead (make sure to start CARLA running first).
-For LGSVL, the one difference is that this scenario specifies a map which LGSVL doesn't have built in; fortunately, it's easy to switch to a different map.
+Running the scenario in LGSVL is almost the same: the one difference is that the scenario specifies a map which LGSVL doesn't have built in; fortunately, it's easy to switch to a different map.
 For scenarios using the :ref:`driving domain <driving_domain>`, the map file is specified by defining a global parameter ``map``, and for the LGSVL interface we